PeterDrake/drakepedia/software_development/xp_coding_steps.md

 #### IntelliJ IDEA

 `VCS` | `Git` | `Pull`.
-In the window that pops up, click on the two-circling-arrows icon on the right and check all the branches before clicking `Pull` so you'll get any branches that others have created or updated.
+In the window that pops up, click on the two-circling-arrows icon on the right before clicking `Pull` so you'll get any branches that others have created or updated.

 ---